-My passion for encouraging emotional awareness in adults, adolescents, and pre-teens is exemplified by my books (see below).
-The blog posts I have written for Psychology Today and Thrive Global websites, along with Psychwire contributions and numerous media interviews, illustrate my endeavor to convey an understanding of emotion and its significant role in who we become.
-With this same goal in mind, I am also a professor in the doctoral program at the Wright Institute in Berkeley and have a private practice in Kentfield, California.
+My endeavor to convey an understanding of emotion and its significant role in who we become is exemplified by my books (below), media interviews, and contributions to Psychology Today, Thrive Global, and Psychwire websites.
+With this same goal in mind, I am also a professor in the doctoral program at the Wright Institute in Berkeley and have a private practice in Marin County, California.

 An informative and practical guide filled with current and relevant psychological research on emotions, real-life stories, useful quizzes, and fun-fact boxes to help kids understand the strong feelings and intense emotions that are part of pre-teen life.

 What is the point of guilt?
 Or anxiety?
 Or hope?
 Just what are these emotions trying to tell you?
 Everything!

 Emotions are a powerful and extraordinary part of being human.
 They serve as an instant cueing system to inform us about situations and motivate behavior.

 Are you attracted to needy, damaged, or helpless people?
 Do you feel like your love can heal your partner?
 Do you make excuses for your partner?
 Do you try to "save" people from themselves?
 White knights are men and women who enter into romantic relationships with damaged and vulnerable partners, hoping that love will transform their partner's behavior or life--a pattern that seldom leads to a storybook ending.